 About Me

-I’ve been a devoted Canon enthusiast since 1991, when I first picked up my dad’s retro camera at the age of 16.
+It was in 1991, when I first picked up my dad’s retro camera at the age of 16.
 That moment was so transformative that I now carry it with me—literally—as a tattoo.
-I approach everything I do with a mix of creativity and curiosity, fueled by my love for storytelling, the power of love (which inspired my logo), the magic of the number 3, and my passion for nature, art, and politics—especially in Australia and the USA.
+I approach everything I do with a mix of creativity and curiosity, fueled by my love for storytelling, the power of love (which inspired my logo), and my deep interest/passion for nature, astrophysics (hence my love for night photography), science/biology, physical anthropology, archaeology (any), ancient cultures.

-My fascination with Australian history, particularly its Indigenous cultures, runs deep.
+My fascination with Australian history, particularly its Indigenous culture and the anthropology of it, runs deep.
 As a dual citizen of Australia and the Netherlands, I cherish the enduring 400+ years of connection between these two nations—a bond that reflects my own identity.

 At my core, I’m an artist who speaks through images rather than words.
 My creative process begins with a fully formed concept—a vivid, finished image in my mind.
 From there, I plan every detail to bring that vision to life.
 The end result often mirrors the image I envisioned weeks or even months before the final shot.